Inseparable, a poem.

 Classes

 We could host craft nights and other classes.
-Perhaps we could teach people how to repair their clothes, make their own cleaning products, all the things that corporate America has tricked us into thinking we don’t need… because they can make money off of us easier that way.
+Perhaps we could teach people how to repair their clothes, make their own cleaning products, small furniture repairs, all the things that corporate America has tricked us into thinking we don’t need… because they can make money off of us easier that way.
+Also, if we have a good fellowship hall, we could even have cooking classes!

 Alright, well, that’s most of it, anyway.
 I’m certain I’m forgetting some things but, hey, let me know what you think… If this existed, would you come to it?
 Would you volunteer?
 Do you have any ideas for me?
 Money is obviously the hurdle here, but I can’t help but feel like we need this… or is it just me?
 In my experience, Christianity thrives mostly because they’ve fooled so many people into thinking their only opportunity for human connection and community is within church walls.
 Well, what if we took God out of it and just believed in our community?